 Proposals for all new developments should prevent unacceptable risks from emissions and all forms of pollution (including air, water and noise pollution) to ensure no deterioration of current standards.
-All applications for development where the existence of/or potential for the creation of pollution is suspected must be supported by relevant assessments.
+All applications for development where the existence of/or potential for the creation of pollution is suspected must be supported by relevant assessment

 New development must provide appropriate safe pedestrian and cycle routes to public transport hubs e.g. bus stops and the railway station and recreational, educational and retail facilities.
 Where possible these routes should link to other local and national networks.
 Safe links from Maldon Road to Keith Bigden Memorial Ground and Bury Lane to the station are required.
+Safe and direct convenient pedestrian and cycle links from Hatfield Peverel to Lodge Farm, Witham are required.

 Access for all should be the standard.
 Where possible, shared use cycle ways/footpaths should be provided.
-The needs of those with mobility problems and visual impairment should be considered e.g. dropped kerbs, textured surfaces.
+The needs of those with mobility problems and visual impairment should be considered e.g. Dropped kerbs, textured surfaces.
 This will also meet the needs of people with pushchairs.